P-Louw/UniverseExplorer/README.md

 # Universe explorer :milky_way:

-A simple console application that queries a SQL data base for some solar facts.
+A simple console application that queries a SQL database for some solar facts.

 *App.UniverseExplorer/GUI/ & App.Core/Scenes/ contains files for display but have not been implemented yet.*